d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

 d2l.use_svg_display()
 ```

-## Reading the Dataset
+## Loading the Dataset

-We can [**download and read the Fashion-MNIST dataset into memory via the built-in functions in the framework.**]
+Since it is such a frequently used dataset, all major frameworks provide preprocessed versions of it.
+We can [**download and load the Fashion-MNIST dataset into memory using built-in framework functions.**]

 ```{.python .input}
 %%tab mxnet